Guide for Setting Up Your Own Dedicated OpenTTD Server

 Editing the configuration

 Now the configuration should be customized to your liking.
-The configuration file should have been downloaded automatically when the container was started for the first time.
+The configuration files should have been downloaded automatically when the container was started for the first time.

 There are many possibilities here, I change a few values of the default settings: